rahulhaque/laravel-filepond/README.md

 A straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
 This package keeps tracks of all the uploaded files and provides an easier interface for the developers to interact with them.
 It currently features -

 - Single and multiple file uploads.
-- Chunk uploads with resume.
+- Chunk uploads with resume support.
 - Third party storage support.
 - Global server side validation for temporary files.
 - Controller/Request level validation before moving the temporary files to permanent location.
 - Scheduled artisan command to clean up temporary files and folders after they have expired.
 - Can handle filepond's `process`, `patch`, `head`, `revert` and `restore` endpoints.
+- Can handle large files efficiently.

 Support the development with a :star: to let others know it worked for you.